Kent Lai

 Kent Lai is a professor of pediatrics at the University of Utah.

-Biography
+Early life and education

 Lai was born in Hong Kong.
 He received his undergraduate degree from the University of Bradford and his Ph.D from the University of Maryland.
 He also holds an MBA and an MHA, both from Georgia State University.
 After receiving his PhD, he completed a research fellowship at Emory University School of Medicine.